deep-diver/ai-paper-reviewer/content/paper-reviews/2410.18976/index.md

 ![](figures/figures_5_0.png)

-> 🔼 Figure 4 presents qualitative examples illustrating challenges faced by different closed-weight models across various tasks within the CAMEL-Bench benchmark.
+> 🔼 Figure 4 presents qualitative examples illustrating the struggles of different closed-weight models on various tasks within the CAMEL-Bench benchmark, highlighting correct and incorrect responses.
 > <details>
 > <summary>read the caption</summary>
 > Figure 4.
 Qualitative example highlighting different scenarios where different closed-weight models struggle on CAMEL-Bench.
 The correct response is shown in green, and the incorrect one in the red box.